An Improved Approximation Algorithm for Quantum Max-Cut: Level-2 Lasserre hierarchy

-The statement $\sum_{j \in S} x_{ij} \leq 1$ is immediate from Theorem 11 of \cite{Parekh-Thompson}.
 To deduce $\sum_{j \in S} y_{ij} \leq 1$, note that for a star graph, we can transform the EPR Hamiltonian to the QMC Hamiltonian.
-We do this by rotating the central qubit by $Y$, see Equation \ref{equivalence}.
-It tells us that for any feasible $M$, the edges of a star graph cannot all be simultaneously close to the relevant entangled state.
+We do this by rotating the central qubit by $Y$, see Equation \ref{equivalence}. \end{proof}